 The test laboratory shall document the decision regarding the operational validity and conformance of every test to the Code of Practice using the Test Laboratory Conformance Statement given on Page G4 of this Appendix.
-This form is to be forwarded to the ACC Monitoring Agency along with test results and must be inserted in the front of the final test report for the engine test.
+This form is to be forwarded to the ACC Monitoring Agency along with test results and inserted in the final test report for the engine test.